What are Dental Implants?

 Missing teeth are traditionally replaced by removable dentures or fixed bridges.
 Dentures typically rely on suction to hold them in place and can sometimes feel loose or uncomfortable.
 Conventional bridges are held in place using other teeth, but these usually need to be cut down or reshaped to allow the bridge to attach.
 Dental implants can be used to provide a fixed replacement for a single tooth, for multiple teeth or to secure full dentures.

 Most people who have good general and oral health will be suitable for treatment with dental implants.
 Adequate bone is needed in order to place implants and the gum tissue should be free of infection or gum disease.
-Please make an appointment with our periodontist, Dr. Geoffrey Sharpe for a consultation.
+Please make an appointment with our periodontist, Dr. Sorin Cristea for a consultation.